Ifeanyi-omeck/Ifeanyi-omeck/README.md

 🤔 I am interested in Data Analytics, statistical modelling, Computer Vision, Natural language processing and Machine learning.<br>

-😄 One of my favorite quotes is to 'dare to win!.
+😄 One of my favorite quotes is  'dare to win!.

 <!--
 **Ifeanyi-omeck/Ifeanyi-omeck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.